 There were a lot of flights cancelled that evening, So Gate A21 was a wonderfully British mega-queue of people in the same position as me.
 I even recognised a few advertising people who were also on their way down to Nice.

 So while in this queue I had to figure out how I make it to the south of France by that evening or the next day.
 British Airways had no more flights from Heathrow they could book me onto, but a quick Skyscanner search found a suitably gouged £700 flight from Gatwick the next evening.
-I don’t have £700 to purchase a flight at this point, but I do have an untouched AMEX card that has given me some problems in the past.
 I had no choice but to book it.
 I didn’t know how else I’d get there…

 The rest of the evening was relatively uneventful.
 I wait a few hours to get out of the airport, collect my bags and back through passport control (which is bizarre when you haven’t left the country) and drove 2 hours back home.